one099/test-page/README.md

 ## Deployment

-This is deployed using github pages: [Check It Out!](two048.github.io/test-page)
+This is deployed using github pages: [Check It Out!](http:two048.github.io/test-page)

 ## Note

-I will be make a list page for this soon, to help in the process of archiving and documentation.
+I will be making a list page for this repo soon - to help with the process of archiving and documentation.